-Stephanie Ybarra is a New York-based artistic producer with nearly 20 of experience at theaters across the United States.
-She is currently on the senior leadership team at The Public Theater as Director of Special Artistic Projects where she leads the Mobile Shakespeare Unit and Public Forum.
-In addition to The Public, Stephanie serves as curator and casting director of Crossing Borders Latinx Festival at Two River Theater, and as the Producer's Lab Liaison for WP Theater.
+Stephanie Ybarra is an artistic producer with nearly 20 of experience at theaters across the United States and is the Artistic Director of Baltimore Center Stage.
+Previously, she was on the senior leadership team at The Public Theater as Director of Special Artistic Projects where she lead the Mobile Shakespeare Unit and Public Forum.
+In addition to The Public, Stephanie serveed as curator and casting director of Crossing Borders Latinx Festival at Two River Theater, and as the Producer's Lab Liaison for WP Theater.

 Sephanie is the recipient of numerous awards, including the Josephine Abady Award in producing from New York's League of Professional Theatre Women, and the Congressional Award for Achievement in Excellence from Zara Aina, an international nonprofit dedicated to community-engaged artmaking.
 In 2015, she was the recipient of TCG’s Continuing Education Grant, which took her to Peru to research socio-political theater.
 Stephanie is a graduate of Baylor University (BFA) and Yale School of Drama (MFA).